Call 1-800-392-1111 to report poaching and arson

 Artificial lights may be used to hunt:

-Landowners and lessees may use artificial lights on their property, but while doing so may not be in possession of — or be in the company of someone who possesses — a firearm, bow, or other implement used to take wildlife.
+Landowners may use artificial lights on their property, but while doing so may not be in possession of — or be in the company of someone who possesses — a firearm, bow, or other implement used to take wildlife.

 Artificial lights may not be used to search for, spot, illuminate, harass, or disturb other wildlife than the above.